 Let’s get to how I made them!

 *This post contains affiliate links.
 For more information please read my disclosure policy*

-First, you grab your styrofoam tree and wrap it in cardstock so that you get a nice point at the top with the cardstock (sorry, apparently I didn’t show the point in my pic!).
+First, you grab your styrofoam tree and wrap it in cardstock so that you get a nice point at the top (sorry, apparently I didn’t show the point in my pic!).
 Next, wrap the entire tree in plastic wrap.

 Next, you want to fill a bowl with your fabric stiffener and put pieces of cut up jute string into the stiffener.
-You want to make sure that the string is soaked, and completely saturated with stiffener so that the trees will hold when dry.
-My just string pieces were the length of my arms stretched out, from one hand to the other.
+You want to make sure that the string is soaked and completely saturated with stiffener so that the trees will hold when dry.
+My jute string pieces were the length of my arms stretched out, from one hand to the other.

-Then wrap the soaked jute string around the tree, in any pattern you like!
-I had to use tape occasionally at the top and bottom of the trees to home the string in place while they dried.
+Then, wrap the soaked jute string around the tree in any pattern you like!
+I had to use tape occasionally at the top and bottom of the trees to hold the string in place while they dried.

-If you want to add some colour to the trees, simple at food colouring to the liquid stiffener.
-You may want to play around and add different amounts of each colour until you get the colour you like.
+If you want to give the trees some colour, simply add food colouring to the liquid stiffener.
+You may want to play around and add different amounts of each colour until you get a shade you like.
 I experimented a bit before I settled on the nice green colour seen here.

-The final product is a few adorable string trees to decorate your home with!
+The final product is a few adorable string trees that will fill your home with Christmas cheer!

 Let me know what you think of this project!!